 But it really wasn’t so new to us.
-The team at Knowinnovation – our parent organization – had already been using virtual tools to facilitate on-line workshops for scientists.
+The team at Knowinnovation – our sister organization – had already been using virtual tools to facilitate on-line workshops for scientists.
 Originally, it was about our carbon footprint, but soon we saw that people who couldn’t travel or take several days off to attend an in-person event could still participate and contribute their expertise in our on-line workshops.

 These virtual events created opportunities for inclusion.

 Participants and clients claim these virtual workshops are productive, sometimes more productive than the many in-person events they’ve attended.
 Sure, it’s still hard to recreate the serendipity of striking up a conversation at breakfast, or falling into a spontaneous chat over biscuits during a coffee break.
 But we’ve found ways to keep our virtual workshops super interactive and engaging.

 Be ready: these are not like Webinars; we don’t do passive events.
-After our workshops, people tell us their time was well spent and they came up with concrete outcomes.
+After our on-line workshops, people tell us their time was well spent and they came up with concrete outcomes.

 We’re agile in Zoom, hosting plenary and sub-group workshops, and keeping them interactive.
-Whether it’s a 90-minute session, a series of sessions with breaks in between, or a week-long program — we can design, facilitate and support the technology to produce dynamic on-line events that get people talking to each other, really talking.
+Whether it’s a single 90-minute session, a series of 3-hour sessions over multiple days, or a week-long program — we can design, facilitate and support the technology to produce dynamic on-line events that get people talking to each other, really talking.

 We’ve designed a platform – called KIStorm — to help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
-KIStorm also connects, without friction, to other platforms (Google Drive, MS Teams, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.
+KIStorm also connects, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.